JevonChao/2026_GAVE2_MSc/README.md

 ### :two: Get predictions

 After the model trained, the predictions can be generated using the following command(please modify the configurations first).
 Remember to adjust the value of `input_channels` according to the single-modal or multi-modal setup.
-If you use preprocess for training dataset, pls do the same for test.

 ```bash
 python get_predictions.py